sockeqwe/website-old/_posts/2015-07-28-adapter-delegates.md

 So far so good, MyLittelZoo android app 1.0 was published on Play Store.
 Everything was cool.

 Then MyLittelZoo grew, so did the app.
 Joe had to implement a new starting Activity where different items could be displayed: `NewsTeaser` should now be displayed together with `Accessories`.
-Since `HomeAdapter` should display `Accessories` as well he decides to reuse `AccessoriesAdapter` by inheriting from that one:
+Since `HomeAdapter` should display `Accessories` as well he decided to reuse `AccessoriesAdapter` by inheriting from that one:

 {% highlight java %}
 public class HomeAdapter extends AccessoriesAdapter {